Is that spam or are you just trying to comment?

 - Although the Nofollow Blacklist plugin by Web Kaput is not an official “dofollow” plugin per se, it does provide robust nofollow-blacklist functionality for any link located within posts or excerpts.
 Unfortunately, at this time, Nofollow Blacklist does not apply to links located within comment links, author links, trackbacks, and pingbacks.
 Nevertheless, the Nofollow Blacklist plugin will selectively apply nofollow attributes to all domains specified on the blacklist, which is conveniently managed via the plugin’s WP Options page.
 The presence of an actual list makes nofollow management a breeze.
 Read the full review »

 - The Nofollow Case by Case plugin by fob-marketing.de is currently the only dofollow plugin focused on selective nofollowing of all comment-related links.
 Upon activation, all nofollow attributes are removed from comment-related content.
 Then, the Case by Case plugin enables nofollow tags to be applied selectively for comment links, commentator/author links, pingbacks and trackbacks.
 Case by Case does not employ an actual blacklist, but rather checks comment links for the presence of

 /dontfollowappended to the link’s URL.
-Thus, on a case-by-case basis, bloggers may add nofollow to any link by simply editing the URL itself, which is rendered as normal within the browser.
+Thus, on a case-by-case basis, bloggers may add nofollow to any link by simply editing the URL, which is rendered normally within the browser.
 Very keen.
 Read the full review »

 - NoFollow Free